hhu-stups/b-language-extension/README.md

 ### 1.0.1

 - debug mode is now disabled by default
-- debug console will now behave more reasonable behavior
+- debug console will now behave more reasonable
 - updated server version to take care of windows and mac problems; server will now use process builder and handle process output properly